Unsupervised Discovery of Failure Taxonomies from Deployment Logs: INTRODUCTION

-The resulting semantic clusters offer multiple downstream benefits.
-First, they guide targeted data collection, enabling developers to focus training on critical or underrepresented failure modes.
-Second, these clusters can be integrated directly into online monitoring systems, providing a layer of semantic failure detection that acts as an early-warning mechanism for potential system safety violations during runtime.
-The semantic failure modes of the system can have many more downstream applications and use cases, e.g., targeted stress testing.
+The discovered failure taxonomies provide significant downstream benefits for improving system safety.
+We demonstrate their value through two key applications.
+First, they guide targeted data collection, enabling developers to efficiently focus training efforts on critical or underrepresented failure scenarios while reducing overall data collection costs.
+Second, we show that these failure modes enhance online failure monitoring systems by providing richer contextual understanding of system behavior, serving as an early-warning signal for potential system safety violations at runtime.

-Our framework not only supports large-scale, structured analysis of failure data but also emphasizes interpretability -- crucial for deployment in safety-critical domains.
-By revealing a structured understanding of failure causes in terms amenable to human interpretation, we offer actionable insights that can help stakeholders better assess the weaknesses of deployed systems and iterate more effectively.

-\paragraph{Contributions.} To summarize, our key contributions are: (a) we propose a novel framework that uses MLLMs to cluster robotic failure data into semantically meaningful groups; (b) our method infers failure causes directly from raw perceptual sequences, eliminating manual annotation or supervision; (c) we demonstrate the effectiveness of our approach on large-scale failure datasets, as well as showcase its potential for supporting downstream applications, including targeted data collection and online failure detection; (d) our framework emphasizes interpretability, generating natural language summaries and keywords for each failure mode to support human-in-the-loop diagnosis.
+\textbf{Contributions.} (1) We introduce the problem of unsupervised failure taxonomy discovery from multimodal, failure-centered trajectories.
+(2) We propose a framework that extracts structured failure explanations and clusters them into semantic failure modes.
+(3) We demonstrate that the discovered taxonomies provide measurable closed-loop safety benefits, improving targeted data collection and runtime failure monitoring across multiple robotic domains.